CPEN-221/f17-ppt3.3/README.md

 Here are the essential operations that a `FrequentStrings` supports:

 1. **Creators**
-	1. Create an empty `FrequentStrings` object
+	1. Create an empty `FrequentStrings` object.
-	2. Create a `FrequentStrings` object using an array of `Strings`s as initial values
+	2. Create a `FrequentStrings` object using an array of `Strings`s as initial values.

 2. **Mutators**
-	1. Add a given `String`
+	1. Add a given `String`.
-	2. Remove exactly one occurrence of a given `String`
+	2. Remove exactly one occurrence of a given `String`.

 3. **Observers**
-	1. Check if a `String` is in the object
+	1. Check if a `String` is in the object.
-	2. Return a count of the number of occurrences of a `String` in the bag
+	2. Return a count of the number of occurrences of a `String` in the bag.
-	3. Return a `List` of **unique** `String`s in the object, sorted by the frequency of occurrence (most frequent first, break ties using the one that is [lexicographically smaller](https://docs.oracle.com/javase/7/docs/api/java/lang/String.html#compareTo) first).
+	3. Return a sorted `List` of **distinct** `String`s in the object.
 Changes to the returned `List` should not affect the `FrequentStrings` object.
-	4. Verify equality: two `FrequentStrings` are equal if and only if each `String` occurs the same number of times in each object
+	4. Verify equality: two `FrequentStrings` are equal if and only if each `String` occurs the same number of times in each object.
-	5. A suitable hash code operation
+	5. A suitable hash code operation.

 ### Specifications